 Your resume needs to solve a problem for employers (which is why they’re hiring).
 It is your most important tool to landing an interview, and ultimately a job.

-There are two standard resume types.
+There are three standard resume layout types.

 Long gone are the days when recruiters and employers sit in uninterrupted silence and carefully read multi-page resumes from cover to cover.
 Nowadays, interruptions and distractions are the norm, and recruiters' time is increasingly crunched.